abhishekjain1416/dynamic-chat-app/README.md

 7. **Chat Updates:** Users can update their chats, ensuring a dynamic and interactive conversation experience.

+8. **Delete Chat Messages:** Users can delete their own chat messages.

 ## Technologies Used

 - Node.js